 2. Flaxseed Bread

 Omega-3 fatty acids are essential for shiny hair, supple skin and healthy neurons.
 Flaxseeds are one of the few plant sources of high quality omega-3 fats.
 Flaxseed bread is made from sprouted flaxseeds and is a great low-calorie, healthy carb option.
 Studies even show that consuming flaxseed bread can help you lose weight, manage diabetes and avoid heart disease.
 When you’re buying flaxseed bread, always make sure that it is made from sprouted flaxseeds or flaxseed powder.
-Far too many brands simply sprinkle whole flaxseeds on the top of regular bread
+Far too many brands simply sprinkle whole flaxseeds on the top of regular bread and pass it off as flaxseed bread.

 3. Rye Bread